strling-lang/research-intelligence/docs/DOCUMENTATION_GUIDE.md

 Every folder directly under `/inquiries/` represents a specific research focus and **must** contain:

 1. An `index.md` based on the `inquiry-index-template.md`
-2. All research reports that inform the inquiry (co-located, not in a separate `/reports/` directory)
+2. All research reports that inform the inquiry are co-located.

 **Key Principle:** No hierarchical nesting.
 Use **Metadata Tags** for multi-domain categorization.